awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

 1. **External**: The External layer includes contact points including chat, click\-to\-call endpoints, and the PSTN for voice calls, integrations you may have with legacy contact center solutions in a Hybrid contact center architecture, and integrations you may have with other third\-party solutions\.
 Any entry point or exit point for a third party in your workload is considered the external layer\.

    This layer also covers integrations customers may have with other third\-party solutions and applications such as CRM systems, work force management \(WFM\), and reporting and visualization tools and applications, such as Tableau and Kibana\.
 You should consider the following areas when securing the external layer:
-   + You can [create contact filters for repeat and fraudulent contacts](http://aws.amazon.com/blogs/contact-center/deter-spam-callers-using-amazon-connect/) using AWS Lambda to write contact details to DynamoDB from within your contact flow, including ANI, IP address for click\-to\-dial and chat endpoints, and any other identifying information to track how many contact requests occur during a given period of time\.
+   + You can [create contact filters for repeat and fraudulent contacts](http://aws.amazon.com/blogs/contact-center/deter-spam-callers-using-amazon-connect/) using AWS Lambda to write contact details to DynamoDB from within your flow, including ANI, IP address for click\-to\-dial and chat endpoints, and any other identifying information to track how many contact requests occur during a given period of time\.
 This approach allows you to query and add contacts to deny lists, automatically disconnecting them if they exceed reasonable levels\.
    + ANI Fraud detection solutions using [Amazon Connect telephony metadata](connect-attrib-list.md#telephony-call-metadata-attributes) and [partner solutions](http://aws.amazon.com/connect/partners/) can be used to protect against caller ID spoofing\.
    + [Amazon Connect Voice ID](voice-id.md) and other voice biometric partner solutions can be used to enhance and streamline the authentication process\.
 Active voice biometric authentication allows contacts the option to speak specific phrases and use those for voice signature authentication\.
 Passive voice biometrics allow contacts to register their unique voiceprint and use their voiceprint to authenticate with any voice input that meets sufficient length requirements for authentication\.
    + Maintain the [application integration](app-integration.md) section in the Amazon Connect console for adding any third\-party application or integration points to your allow list, and remove unused endpoints\.